AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 export { drawDimensions, drawDimensionsRefactored };
 ```

-I've also implemented a perhaps rather unorthodox warning system that informs the user that an unsupported note type is selected.
-Via the Communication API discussed in [this tutorial](./stats-addon.md), I've exposed to the Document Sandbox a `flashWrongElement()` function, defined in the UI iframe.
+A rather unorthodox warning system is implemented to alert the user when selecting an unsupported node type.
+Through the Communication API outlined in [this tutorial](/guides/tutorials/stats-addon.md), a `flashWrongElement()` function, defined in the iframe UI, is available to the Document Sandbox.

 <CodeBlock slots="heading, code" repeat="2" languages="ui/index.js, documentSandbox/dimensions.js" />